Oswald Peraza Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 24th in baseball in home runs surrendered (207 total, 1.3 per game).
+- Royals pitchers combine to allow 207 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- His last time out was out of the bullpen on Thursday when the righty threw two innings against the Detroit Tigers, surrendering two earned runs without giving up a hit.
+- In his last appearance on Tuesday, the righty threw five scoreless innings against the Detroit Tigers while surrendering one hit.

-- The 24-year-old has put together a 5.40 ERA and 10.8 strikeouts per nine innings in nine games this season, while giving up a batting average of .217 to his opponents.
+- The 39-year-old has put up an ERA of 4.92, with 6.2 strikeouts per nine innings, in 29 games this season.
+Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.